 In a recent poll, 78% of British Columbians say they want more choice in auto insurance.
 They’ve run out of patience with the province’s auto insurance system and want more choice.
-BC drivers deserve to be able to shop around and decide what auto insurance company best meets their coverage needs at the best price.
+BC drivers deserve to be able to choose the auto insurance provider that best meets their needs, at the best price.

 BC drivers deserve better auto insurance.
 Get the facts. #BetterAutoInsuranceBC Tweet

 Competition provides a powerful incentive for any company to keep prices down and to deliver the best customer service possible.
-Auto insurance is no exception to this rule, and allowing private insurers the chance to compete with ICBC is in the best interest of BC drivers.
+Auto insurance is no exception to this rule.

-Competition alone cannot solve all of the challenges facing BCs auto insurance system but it is a critical part of the solution.
-Increased choice in the marketplace is the most effective way to deliver better costs to consumers and the experience that Canada's private insurance companies have gain in other provinces can help identify solutions to improve affordability in auto insurance in BC.
+Ending the ICBC monopoly and opening the marketplace to competition is the most effective way to deliver better costs to consumers and drive innovation to better meet the needs of BC drivers.
+The experience that Canada’s private insurance companies have gained in other provinces can help to improve the affordability of auto insurance in BC.